Blindness

 Spiritual Blindness Today

-We may have a 20/20 vision.
-But we may not see well spiritually because of our doubts, unbelief, ignorance, pride, and fear.
+may not see well spiritually because of our doubts, unbelief, ignorance, pride,

 I belong to several different clergy groups.
 One group consists of deeply conservative members both politically and theologically.
 They listen to Fox News and get information from the websites like the Daily Caller and Breitbart.
 They read books written by conservative pundits or popular conservative ministers.
 Another group that I am part of is fairly progressive.
 They subscribe the New York Times, listen to NPR News, and watch PBS.
 They often visit websites like Vox, the Atlantic, and FiveThirtyEight for in-depth study.
 Each of them from both groups is brilliant and sincere.
 Each one knows his or her stuff.
 What is striking is how little each one knows anyone else’s stuff.
 In other words, they live in their own small closed world.
 Their eyes are closed because of fear, pride, ignorance.